 What Is Natural Resource Management?

 Natural resources are materials that occur naturally, such as timber, coal, oil, water, air, fish, animals and land.
 Natural resource management is the responsible supervision or handling of these resources.
 Read on for information about specialties within this field, education options and career statistics.
-Schools offering Environmental & Social Sustainability degrees can also be found in these popular choices.

 Natural Resource Management Defined

 Natural resource management is an interdisciplinary field of study that considers the physical, biological, economic and social aspects of handling natural resources.
 It involves putting resources to their best use for human purposes in addition to preserving natural systems.
 Natural resource managers' duties include overseeing workers, analyzing data, developing environmental plans and policies in accordance with state and federal laws and negotiating land and resource use contracts with landowners and governments.
 Within this field, there are various areas of concentration:

 - Earth or physical sciences involves the chemical and physical properties of ecosystems.
 This may include the study of soils and the disciplines of geoscience and GIS (Geographic Information Systems).

 - Science of biotic resources focuses on ecosystem management and biological principles.
 This would include the study of vegetation, wildlife and landscapes.
 It can include working with farmers in an effort to manage rangelands and protect wildlife, along with working with other agencies to oversee recreational land use.

 - Social sciences looks at how humans affect the environment or various ecosystems.
 This area of natural resources management may look to the disciplines of sociology, anthropology or emergency management.

 - Pollution control examines how air, water and land pollution can be reduced and how quality of these resources can be restored.